Religious Confucianism: Ritual Music System

-The Ritual and music system is a historical social system that originated in the Zhou Dynasty to maintain the social order.
+The ritual and music system is a historical social system that originated in the Zhou Dynasty to maintain the social order.

-The Ritual Music System is divided into two parts: ritual and music.
+The ritual and music System is divided into two parts: ritual and music.
 The part of ritual mainly divides people's identity and social norms, and finally forms a hierarchy.
 The music part is mainly based on the hierarchical system of etiquette, using music to alleviate social conflicts.